marcotitoL/helloAPI/README.md

       *NOTE: if you haven't installed the entity framework tool you need to install it by running `dotnet tool install --global dotnet-ef` before running the database update*

 5. run `dotnet run`
+6. If things went well you should be able to go to your browser and see it in action at https://localhost:7016/swagger/index.html

 _____________